See, Play and Learn

 NIH: National Heart, Lung, and Blood Institute

-- Blood and Diversity (American Red Cross)
+- Diversity in Blood Types (American Red Cross)

-- Blood Types (American Red Cross)
+- Facts About Blood and Blood Types (American Red Cross)

 - ClinicalTrials.gov: Blood Cells (National Institutes of Health)